-When an application imports a card, the BlackBerry 10 OS controls the visual transition on and off the screen, but it also controls the peek behavior that allows the user to look at the card under the card that's currently displayed.
+When an app imports a card, the BlackBerry 10 OS controls the visual transition on and off the screen, but it also controls the peek behavior that allows the user to look at the card under the card that's currently displayed.
 The BlackBerry 10 OS manages the transition and the peek behavior based on the card's style.

 Composers, pickers, and previewers

 A card transitions on or off the screen in a beautiful animation.
-The cards appears on the screen as either sliding in from the bottom or from the right side.
+The cards appears on the screen as sliding in either from the bottom or from the right side.
 Previewers slide in from the right side, while composers and pickers slide in from the bottom of the screen.

 Peeking is the ability for a user to see under a card, by using a gesture.
 There are two ways in which a user can peek under the card:

 Parent peek: The user slides a finger right to reveal the screen that lies immediately under the card.